WCGT

 is prize money paid out?

-evenly to 30% of the players (40% in Major Tournaments).
-This
+prize money evenly to 30% of the players.The more players in a flight, the larger

 How